bipinasoft/angular-fundamentals/README.md

 ## ASP.NET Core Web API
 I moved all the event and session data from the course into a SQL database and created an ASP.NET Core Web API to serve up the data.
-I will upload the db and web api procject when complete.
+I will upload the db and web api project when complete.